-- The rooftop: the textures of the marbles and the sinuous dragon-tail shapes of the rooftop of Casa Batlló are a marvel.
+- The rooftop: the textures of the marble and the sinuous dragon-tail shapes of the roof of Casa Batlló are a marvel.

 - The interior courtyard: the bluish tones of its cladding are perfect for a blue-centric feed.

-- The living room on the main floor: whether for its diaphanous space or for the swirl from which the ceiling lamp hangs, you'll find plenty of details to take pictures of.
+- The living room on the main floor: whether for its diaphanous space or the whirlpool from which the ceiling lamp hangs, you'll find plenty of details to take pictures of.

 - The attic: its beautiful pure white arches are a fantasy for the eye and for the lens of your cell phone.

 If you have to choose between La Pedrera or Casa Batlló, I would definitely recommend the former.
 To help you organize your visit, you can read my Barcelona La Pedrera Tickets and Tours guide, where you will find how to get the best tickets and practical tips that will be very useful.